DEV Community

 The Story

-The Maestro engineering team investigated the overhead and traced it to the flow engine — the component responsible for managing state transitions between workflow steps.
-The original flow engine had been built on top of Netflix Conductor, an open-source workflow orchestration system that provided a full feature set of state management capabilities.
+The Maestro engineering team traced the overhead to the flow engine — the component responsible for managing state transitions between workflow steps.
+The original flow engine had been built on top of Netflix Conductor, an open-source workflow orchestration system.
 Maestro used only a subset of Conductor's features — lightweight state transitions — but paid the overhead of Conductor's full implementation.
-This overhead was acceptable at 1-million-task-per-day scale with daily scheduling.
-It was unacceptable for the sub-hourly, low-latency workloads that Netflix's evolving product portfolio demanded.
+For daily ETL pipelines, a 200ms step launch overhead is irrelevant.
+For 15-minute ad targeting workflows with hundreds of steps, that overhead becomes a material fraction of the entire scheduling budget.

 The flow engine overhead didn't cause errors or trigger alerts.
 Workflows completed.
 SLOs were met.
-But the step launch time was higher than it needed to be , and for sub-hourly workloads, 'higher than needed' became 'unacceptably slow.'
+But the step launch time was higher than it needed to be, and for sub-hourly workloads, "higher than needed" became "unacceptably slow."
 This is a class of performance issue that only becomes visible when new use cases push the system closer to its boundaries — the boundary had always been there, but daily ETL workloads never reached it.

 Problem